Kanyapan/team057/README.md

 - K6
     - All scripts in the `k6/` directory **MUST** run successfully without any failures or errors
     - Your application must successfully handle the standard load test without generating errors
+    - You **MUST** write a simple load test for a frontend page in file `k6/06-frontend-web.average.test.js` so that when we run `make load-web-test`, it should become pass.

 - E2E
     - You **MUST** provide at least one end-to-end test script in the `e2e/` directory